songpoemHQ/songpoem.github.io/_pages/index.md

   - excerpt: "Why customers choose Songpoem Solutions."
 why_songpoem_row:
   - title: "Accelerated Development"
-    excerpt: "We reuse already developed and well tested Modules and Functionalities, that can be imported rather than building from scratch and testing again.
+    description: "We reuse already developed and well tested Modules and Functionalities, that can be imported rather than building from scratch and testing again.
     "
   - title: "Agile"
-    excerpt: "
+    description: "
     Continuous improvements with no practical downtime of the application.
-    Industry standard processes, documents, delivery and hand off with play book "
+    Industry standard processes, documents, delivery and hand off with play book.
+    "
   - title: "Support"
-    excerpt: "We provide Lifelong Support maintain existing modules and future additions."
+    description: "We provide Lifelong Support maintain existing modules and future additions."
   - title: "Code Quality"
-    excerpt: "We follow standing coding practices to keep the code Clean and Modular.
-We do write **unit tests** and integration tests and maintain maximum code coverage."
+    description: "We follow standing coding practices to keep the code Clean and Modular.
+We write unit tests and integration tests and maintain maximum code coverage."
   - title: "Compliance"
-    excerpt: "Data quality, enterprise security, adherence to global compliances - whatever relevant to your area."
+    description: "Data quality, enterprise security, adherence to global compliances - whatever relevant to your area."
 ---
 <!-- {% include feature_row id="intro" type="center" %} -->